 What is a barcode?

-Almost every retailer today require barcodes on products for organising their pricing, ordering, sales figures, point of sale and inventory.
-A UPC/EAN 13 is a common requirement on all products in a retailer’s inventory.
-To make sure your product can reach the widest market available it is strongly recommended that you aquire a barcode for your product.
+Almost every retailer today requires barcodes on stocked items in order to organise their ordering, pricing, sales figures, point of sale and inventory.
+An EAN 13 or UPC-A barcode is a common requirement on all products in a retailer’s inventory.
+To make sure your products can reach the widest market possible it is strongly recommended you acquire barcodes for your products.

-I have x amount of products and x variations, how many barcodes should I get?
+I have a few different products, how many barcodes should I get?

-UPC barcodes are required for every unique item that you intend to sell.
-Product variations also each require a unique barcode, i.e. if you sell socks in different sizes and colours then a separate barcode would be required for each variant of those socks.
+A unique EAN-13 or UPC-A barcode is required for every unique item that you intend to sell.
+Product variations such as size and colour also each require a unique barcode e.g. if you are selling socks in different colours and sizes then a separate barcode would be required for each variant of those socks.

 How do barcodes work?